International Suzuki Festival 2026

 May include repertoire, tutorials, masterclasses, orchestra/ensemble, special study, choir etc plus opening activity, ensemble and gala concert opportunities and opening plains and closing concert

-• Intermediate program (Books 2 to 5 violin and cello, Book 2 to 4 viola, piano and flute and Book 4+guitar):
+• Intermediate program (Books 2 to 5 violin and cello, Book 2 to 4 viola, and flute, Book 4 and 5 piano and Book 4+guitar):

 Registration, Opening session and Play-Ins Wednesday 15 April (afternoon only), 3 days of classes Thursday 16 to Saturday 18 April inclusive;